arjnbli/NLP/Text Generation Using LSTMs/README.md

 There are two files - lstm_language_model.py and lstm_text_gen.py.

 lstm_language_model.py trains the lstm on a corpus of text and saves weights after each epoch.
-The path corpus of text needs to provided.
+The path to the corpus of text needs to provided.

 lstm_text_gen.py loads weights and generates the sequence.
-The path to the location where the weights are stored needs to be provided
+The path to the location where the weights are stored needs to be provided.